People in our supply chains and surrounding communities – Sugar

 Human and labour rights in our supply chains

-The global sugarcane industry is particularly vulnerable to human rights related risks due to its reliance on labour-intensive and seasonal activities such as weeding, planting, cane cutting, and harvesting.
+The global sugarcane industry is vulnerable to human rights-related risks due to its reliance on labour-intensive and seasonal activities such as weeding, planting, cane cutting and harvesting.

-In the UK, British Sugar introduced a Responsible Procurement Policy that outlines how the business should engage with suppliers and manage environmental and social risks in its operations and among its suppliers.
-This Policy covers key priorities such as decarbonisation, more sustainable agriculture practices and respect for human rights.
+In the UK, British Sugar has a Responsible Procurement Policy to guide supplier engagement and manage environmental and social risks.
+The policy covers key areas such as decarbonisation, sustainable agriculture and respect for human rights.

 Supporting communities

-ABF Sugar’s businesses continue to invest in their relationships with communities and key stakeholders.
-For instance, our sugar businesses in Africa recognise that their sugar estates are a key part of the communities where they operate, and this is reflected in their activities to support those communities, for example by helping with the provision of clinics, schools or local services to support their workforce, and in some cases their communities and surrounding neighbours.
+ABF Sugar’s businesses continue to invest in their relationship with communities and key stakeholders.
+For instance, its businesses in Africa recognise that their sugar estates are a key part of the communities where they operate, and this is reflected in their activities that aim to support those communities, such as by helping with the provision of clinics, schools or local services to support their workforce, and in some cases their communities and surrounding neighbours.

-In 2023/24, our sugar businesses in Africa invested in several community support projects across their operational areas.
+In 2025, its businesses in Africa continued to invest in several community support projects across their operational areas.
 These initiatives focused on providing access to potable water, offering natural disaster relief, improving healthcare, advancing education and developing infrastructure.

 Our use of cookies